lowdefy/lowdefy-docs/tutorial/tutorial-create-page-content-1.md

-Let's create a page for a form to where users can book a meeting room.
-Copy the definition of the `booking` page into your `lowdefy.yaml` file:
+Let's create a page for a form where users can book a meeting room.
+Copy the definition of the `booking` page below into your `lowdefy.yaml` file and save file so the CLI uploads it.

 ```
 pages: